Cueva de Los Tayos - Tayos Caves

 • Comfortable clothes: Since the Amazon region is relatively warm and you’re going to sweat, I’d advise wearing a breathable t-shirt or shirt (for protection against mosquitoes) and lightweight summer hiking pants.

-• Waterproof jacket: Rain is common in the Amazon, and there are waterfalls inside the cave.
+• Waterproof Jacket: Rain is common in the Amazon, and there are waterfalls inside the cave.

 • Rubber Boots: Essential for navigating muddy and wet sections inside the cave and for the hike.

-• Gloves with Good Grip: For the rappel and caves exploration
+• Gloves with Good Grip: For the rappel and caves exploration (you can buy them at any “Ferreteria” for less than 5$

 • Backpack: A 35-40 liter backpack is recommended.